 You can read more about these career personality types here.

-Postal Service Clerks job description, Postal Service Clerks salary, Postal Service Clerks information, what is the job of a Postal Service Clerk like, pros and cons about Postal Service Clerks, colleges and universities for Postal Service Clerks, is Postal Service Clerks the right career for me, Easy careers to get into, careers in Office and Administration
+Postal Service Clerks job description, Postal Service Clerks salary, Postal Service Clerks information, what is the job of a Postal Service Clerk like, pros and cons about Postal Service Clerks, colleges and universities for Postal Service Clerks, is Postal Service Clerks the right career for me, careers in Office and Administration

 Accountable Clerk, Assistant, Bulk Clerk, Bulk Mail Clerk, Bulk Mail Entry Unit Technician (BMEU Tech), Bulk Mail Technician, Business Mail Entry Clerk, Clerk, Counter Clerk, Delivery Clerk